 The news that more than 60% of all recorded fraud is identity related has been causing a stir over the past few days, yet little attention has been paid to what accounts for the remainder - first party fraud.

-First party fraud is fraud which doesn't involve any abuse of identity details, meaning for example that the fraudster is the genuine holder of the account.
+First-party fraud is fraud that doesn't involve any abuse of identity details, meaning for example that the fraudster is the genuine holder of the account.